openclarity/docs.openclarity.io/content/kubeclarity/remote-scanner-servers-cli/grype/_index.md

 weight: 200
 ---

 Grype supports remote mode using [grype-server](https://github.com/portshift/grype-server), a RESTful grype wrapper which provides an API that receives an SBOM and returns the grype scan results for that SBOM.
-Grype-server ships as a container image, so can be run in Kubernetes or via docker standalone.
+Grype-server ships as a container image, so can be run in Kubernetes or via Docker standalone.

 1. Start the server: